cockroachdb/docs/cockroachcloud/quickstart.md

 docs_area: get_started
 ---

-This page shows you how to get started with {{ site.data.products.db }} quickly.
+This page shows you how to get started with CockroachDB quickly.
 You'll create a CockroachDB cluster, and then insert and read some sample data from a sample application.

 <div class="filters clearfix">
     <button class="filter-button page-level" data-scope="serverless"><strong>Use a cloud cluster</strong></button>